[Tolen Ren's memory]

 possibility.
 Mister Paris maintains his innocence, yet the victim has

 against him at the trial.
 Someone is obviously lying.
-An A.R.A. will
+An ARA will tell

 EMH: I'll have it ready for you.